CodingNomads/movie-analysis-python-pandas/README.md

-# Data Analysis Tutorial: Analyzing Movie Ratings with Python
+# Analysis Tutorial: Analyzing Movie Ratings with Python

 In this data analysis example, you will analyze a dataset of movie ratings to draw various conclusions.
 You will learn how to: